 - See section titled “Moving, transporting or shipping hazardous materials and equipment” if you intend on moving\shipping any biological/infectious materials within the University or to another institution.

-- EHRS is not authorized to handle or dispose of controlled substances.
+- EHRS will not handle or dispose of your controlled substances.

 - Contact EHRS if the registrant is no longer at Temple University.